TriteHexagon/Midi2ASM-Converter/README.md

 * Loops, seeing as some MIDIs have loop information integrated.

 ## Can I help?
 * YES!
-I do have basic training in programming, but this is, technically, my first foray into an actual programming language.
+This is, technically, my first foray into an actual programming language.
 As such, I guarantee that the code is awful.
 For that reason alone, feel free to suggest changes to make the code cleaner or suggest fixes.
 * Feel free to leave feedback wherever I might see it.

 > TriteHexagon.
 Updated on 31/7/2019